The Best GPS for Your Boat: From Basics to Bells and Whistles

 What About GPS Apps for Your Smartphone?

 With the advent of smartphone technology, there are loads of boating apps, especially GPS apps.
-But just how good are they?
+Just how good are they?

 Well, as much as I embrace tech stuff, I don't want my life to be placed in the hands of an app, especially if I'm in the middle of an ocean.